DeSci · Data Infrastructure · Open Standards

 What is gravity separation?

 The oldest and cleanest form of mineral beneficiation — no chemicals, no heat, just density difference exploited by water flow.
-Here's the domain knowledge an AI agent needs to reason about MineFlowTrack data.
+Here’s the domain knowledge an AI agent or developer needs to reason about AssayChain data.

 Gravity separation